-The requirement to provide a High School transcript or GED certificate may be waived if an applicant has an Associate or higher degree.
+The requirement to provide a High School transcript or GED certificate may be waived if an applicant has an Associate or higher degree or as demonstrated by an official transcript.

-College Transcripts: Prospective students must submit an official copy of transcripts from all previous post-secondary institutions if they are using financial aid, using veterans' benefits, applying for a health science program, or wish to receive transfer credit.
+College Transcripts: Prospective students must submit an official copy of transcripts from all previous post-secondary institutions if they are using veterans' benefits, applying for a health science program, or wish to receive transfer credit.
 Only previous college courses completed with a grade of "C" (2.0) or higher will be eligible for transfer consideration.
-Please mail all official transcripts to the Registrars Office.
+Please mail all official college transcripts to the Registrars Office.